dliktorius/programmers-week-2021/README.md

 - **/api/celebrities/** - This endpoint uses the celebrity recognition feature of Rekognition to automatically recognize tens of thousands of well-known personalities in the image using machine learning.

 ### Container Demo
-The **ContainerDemo** project makes use of Docker to containerize a Node.js based Web API project.
+The **ContainerDemo** project makes use of Docker to containerize a Node.js Express framework based project.
+The project has a default form which prompts the user to enter a city name.
+Upon submitting the form, a call is made to the [OpenWeather API](https://openweathermap.org/) to retrieve the current weather conditions for the requested city.

 You may wish to review the [Quick Start Guide](https://code.visualstudio.com/docs/containers/quickstart-node) this demo was created from.

-To deploy the demo resources using the provided Azure ARM template, you can deploy them ysing the Azure Portal or with the included PowerShell script.
+To deploy the demo resources using the provided Azure ARM template, you can deploy them with the included PowerShell script `Azure\deploy.ps1`.
 Note: PowprerShell v7.1 or later (7.1.4 was used for this demo) should be used and is the preferred major release of PowerShell recommended by Microsoft for Azure.

+**NOTE: An AWS deployment to ECS Fargate is forthcoming and this repository will be updated with it in the coming days.**